 How we fly our aircraft — including not only applying mechanical skills, but also making smart decisions to not put ourselves and our aircraft into high-risk situations — is an important factor in safety.
 No matter how much work and effort goes into an aircraft’s design, the human factor operates independently.
 Simply put: Bad things can happen in perfectly good airplanes when human behavior is the cause.

 Developing a Culture of Safety

 Over the past several years at Van’s, we have strongly promoted safe operation and thinking — a cultural approach to safety.
-People watch what we do as the RV community, they replicate our actions, and so the way we behave has a real impact on safety.
+People see what we do as a flying community, they replicate our actions.
+So, the way we behave has a real impact on safety.
 A number of terrific programs have been developed over the years that have contributed to the successful reduction of experimental aircraft accidents, with a significant percentage reduction experienced in the RV segment of the general aviation and experimental aircraft category.

 - Transition training – When people get training before they fly, specific to the model/type of airplane they’ll be controlling, they are safer as a general rule.
 Beyond basic airmanship, the transition training goal is to familiarize and practice in the type of airplane the pilot plans to operate.
 Not all airplanes are the same, and regardless of whether you’re a new pilot, or have 1000 hours in other GA aircraft, or if you are an ATP with big-iron time, getting formal training in the RV is a smart thing to do — before you go fly one for the first time.

 - Builder technical counseling – The Experimental Aircraft Association (EAA) has a program where experienced aircraft builders are conferred the title of Technical Counselor.
 These people will visit you during your build, provide feedback and suggestions, and act as a sort of builder guide or coach.
 Experience builders are great resources of information, and this program is a great resource.